mattermost/docs/source/deploy/mobile-app-changelog.md

  - iPhone 5s devices and later with iOS 12.1+ is required.

 ### Improvements
- - Calls: raising a hand will now take precedence when ordering participants in the call screen.
+ - Calls: Raising a hand will now take precedence when ordering participants in the call screen.
- - Calls: optimized screensharing in landscape mode for Android and iOS and unlocked landscape mode for iOS phone devices.
+ - Calls: Optimized screensharing in landscape mode for Android and iOS and unlocked landscape mode for iOS phone devices.
- - Channel names are now tappable in threads and in recent mentions, search and saved posts screens.
+ - Channel names are now tappable in threads and in recent mentions, search, and saved message screens.
  - The ``ExperimentalGroupUnreadChannels`` server config is now respected.
  - Added more information to the logs for better debugging.